-Real Madrid Soccer Club Honors Palestinian Teen Ahed Tamimi
+Real Madrid Soccer Club Honors Palestinian Teen, Ahed Tamimi

 — JewishPress.com (@JewishPress) September 29, 2018

 France 24 interviewed Ahed Tamimi not long ago while she was in France to attend a left-wing festival called Fête de l’Humanité near Paris.
 She was a guest of honor at the event.
-During the interview, Tamimi was asked about her claim that she wants a peaceful resistance although she slapped a soldier.
+During the interview, Tamimi was asked about her claim that she wants a peaceful resistance, although she slapped a soldier.
 She responded that the felt her treatment of the soldier was “natural” given that “these soldiers shot children.
 And these children are my relatives, and the soldier I slapped had shot my cousin, and he had nearly died.”

 Tamimi added that her goal is to study international law and become an attorney who defends Palestinians.
-She became a Palestinian resister at the age of five and says she sees the very existence of any Palestinian living in occupied territory as a form of resistance.
+She became a Palestinian resister at the age of 5 and says she sees the very existence of any Palestinian living in occupied territory as a form of resistance.
 She is fighting, she says, the occupation that obstructs Palestinian education by shutting down schools and the roads that lead to them and by trying to erase Palestine from textbooks.
 Tamimi said she is not affiliated with any particular political party and that she is “just a Palestinian girl.”